 Let’s begin with an obvious one.
 The size of the basement will directly impact where you place the dehumidifier.
 But, again, the reasoning is straightforward, i.e., smaller rooms are easier to dehumidify while larger areas take a little more effort to dehumidify evenly.

 Therefore, for smaller basements, your placement options aren’t restricted very much.
-However, in a large area, which most basements are, it’s best to position the dehumidifier centrally so that the unit can reach every corner of the area with ease.
+However, in a large area, like the basements, position the dehumidifier centrally to help the whole house with ease.

 Auto or manual drain?